philomory/ld38/README.md

 * Fonts: [Alagard](http://pix3m.deviantart.com/art/Bitmap-font-Alagard-381110713) and [Romulus](http://pix3m.deviantart.com/art/Bitmap-font-Romulus-380739406) by Pix3M

 ## License
 This game is released under the MIT license.
-See License.txt for more information.
+See the LICENSE file for more information.